ArchiveBox/abx-dl/README.md

 #### ⚙️ What options does it provide?

-Pass `--exctract=<methods>` to get only what you need, and set other config via env vars / args:
+Pass `--extract=<methods>` to get only what you need, and set other config via env vars / args:

 - `USER_AGENT`, `CHECK_SSL_VALIDITY`, `CHROME_USER_DATA_DIR`/`COOKIES_TXT`
 - `TIMEOUT=60`, `MAX_MEDIA_SIZE=750m`, `RESOLUTION=1440,2000`, `ONLY_NEW=True`